In the analysis section of Marple one can find the signal list. It is a list of all the different signals in the data set that has been selected.

 - Create new layer: Create a new and empty layer.

-- Delete layer: Remove this layer and data set from the visualization window
+- Delete layer: Remove this layer and data set from the visualisation window

 There are two ways Marple can detect groups in your signal data: